intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 ## Customization
 The plugin allows for several customizations such as drawables, opacities, and more by passing in a style or a [LocationLayerOptions](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) object either while constructing the plugin or by using the provided `applyStyle()` API.

 For example, if you'd like to change the location layer icon from the default blue to a red, you first generate a new icon drawable showing the change.
 Then add the drawable to your project and then create a new style with the `parentLayout` being `LocationLayer`.
-[Here is a list of all of the attributes that can be customized](/android/maps/overview/location-component/#active-styling-options).
+[Here is a list of all the attributes that can be customized](/android/maps/overview/location-component/#active-styling-options).